-Frank Cross is a cynical, mean spirited television executive, he treats his loyal assistant with contempt,he just sacked a member of staff on Christmas Eve for simply disagreeing with him and he's alienated himself from his brother who still insists on inviting Frank to Christmas dinner despite him refusing to go every other year.
+Francis Xavier Cross is a cynical, mean spirited television executive, he treats his loyal assistant with contempt.
+He just sacked a member of staff on Christmas Eve for simply disagreeing with him, and he's alienated himself from his brother who still insists on inviting Frank to Christmas dinner despite him refusing to go every year.
 However, Frank is forced to learn the true meaning of Christmas when he's visited by three ghosts.Written by

 53 of 69 people found this review helpful.

 Was this review helpful to you?